appflux/blog/_posts/2019-05-20-managing-multiple-db-in-rails-6.markdown

   end
 {% endhighlight %}

-Here we specify connection information for individual models. *User* model will connect to *primary* database for writing and *primary_replica* for reading while the *Cat* with use a separate *animals* database because there simply are too many cats out there.
+Here we specify connection information for individual models. *User* model will connect to *primary* database for writing and *primary_replica* for reading while the *Cat* will use a separate *animals* database because there simply are too many cats out there.
 This has no default implications as all your queries (read or write) will go to the *writing* database by default.
 Rails doesn't automagically send read queries to the *reading* database.
 To route our read queries to `primary_replica` (*reading* database, we have to explicitly connect to it at the time of calling.
 This is done by wrapping the queries in a `connected_to` block.

 ## connected_to